eischet/ews-java-api/readme.md

 The build now uses Java 11.

+Note that the ews-client-java is still incomplete and unlikely to work because plain Java 11 does not support NTML authentication, which is by default used by Exchange, at least on version 2016.
+The Apache 4 client does NTML, but is sorely out of date.

 ## Future Plans

 My main goal is to keep this project alive for at least a few years, but not to add significant new features myself.